Positively Elite Performance Logo

 Each session with the team will address 3 critical aspects of mental training: understanding the mind, managing the mind, and training the mind.

-*Learn the value of goal setting and how to stick with it
+• Learn the value of goal setting, what makes it tough, how to do it, and how to stick with it.

 How does your information stay relevant after you meet with the team?